amarroy87/newfile/README.md

-This is clean AVM-style formatting and will render correctly.

 # Oracle Autonomous Database (Shared Exadata) Module

 This module deploys an Oracle Autonomous Database (Shared Exadata) into an existing Azure Virtual Network delegated subnet using a subscription-scope orchestration pattern.